Ed Khayat: NFL

-After that, during his stint as an assistant coach with the Atlanta Falcons (1975–1976), he coached another future Hall of Fame member, Claude Humphrey (who ironically went on to play for the Eagles).
+Khayat coached hall of famer Claude Humphrey, (who later played for the Eagles) during his stint as an assistant coach with the Atlanta Falcons (1975–1976).
 He was also the defensive line coach for the AFC East Champion Baltimore Colts (1977), the AFC Champion New England Patriots (1985) and the AFC East Champion New England Patriots (1986).

 AFL

 In 1991, Khayat added coaching in the Arena Football League to his résumé when he became the head coach of the New Orleans Night.
 In 1997, he took the helm of the Nashville Kats and led them to a 10–4 record.
 It was only the second time to date that an expansion team had hosted a play-off.
 He was honored as Arena Football Coach of the Year for guiding the team to a division championship.
 He retired after the 2003 season as head coach of the Carolina Cobras.

-Personal
+Personal life and death

-Khayat's brother, Robert Khayat, is a former Pro Bowl kicker for the Washington Redskins.
-He was the recipient of the NFL's Alumni Achievement Award, the National Football Foundation Distinguished American Award, and is presently the Chancellor Emeritus of the University of Mississippi.
-They were one of only a few sets of brothers to play on the same team at the same time, and they are both members of the Mississippi Sports Hall of Fame.
+Born to a Lebanese-American family, Khayat was the first Arab-American head coach in NFL history.
+His family attended a Methodist church where they sat in the back due to racial discrimination.
+He and his brother, former Pro Bowl kicker Robert Khayat, played together for the Washington Redskins, and are one of only a few sets of brothers together on the same team.
+They are both members of the Mississippi Sports Hall of Fame.

+Khayat was the recipient of the NFL's Alumni Achievement Award, the National Football Foundation Distinguished American Award, and was the Chancellor Emeritus of the University of Mississippi from 1995 to 2009.

-Khayat's son Bill Khayat is a former record-setting, Honorable Mention All-America tight end from Duke University, who played professionally and is a veteran collegiate and professional football coach.
+Khayat's son Bill Khayat is a former Honorable Mention All-America tight end at Duke University and, as of 2025, is the head football coach at Brevard College.

 In 1988, Khayat continued his long association with Special Olympics when he and former Philadelphia Eagles teammate George Tarasovic co-founded a celebrity golf tournament for the benefit of York County (PA) Special Olympics.
 Since its inception, the tournament, which was renamed in their honor in 2015, has raised hundreds of thousands of dollars for the benefit of the county's Special Olympics programs.

+Khayat died in Nashville, Tennessee, on December 6, 2024, at the age of 89.